 - Working with children and vulnerable person checks are continuously monitored.

 What is a Working with Children Check?

-Working with Children Checks are used to screen adults who regularly come into contact with children.
-You may have to obtain a Working with Children Check before you start working or volunteering at a school, child care centre, hospital, religious institution, or sports and recreation club.
+In most Australian states and territories, employees and volunteers who come into contact with children are required by to obtain a WWCC.
+Roles can include any position at a school, child care centre, hospital, religious institution, or sports and recreation club.

 - child protection